 Couples in less successful relationships allow conflict to become damaging in the following ways:

-Ideally, you haven’t checked any items in red.
-If you checked more than four you have some opportunities to improve your relationship.
+Now that you are done reading through the items of this relationship quiz, ideally, you haven’t recognized yourself or your relationship in any items in red.
+If more than four items in red sound painfully familiar to you, you may have some opportunities to improve your relationship.
+See below.